Updated on: 3/6/2019

-An even scarier statistic, however, is the fact that the percentage of fatal accidents involving a drunk driver nearly doubles on arguably the most popular night of the year for families to be in the streets with their children.
+An even scarier statistic, however, is the fact that the percentage of fatal drunk driving accidents nearly doubles on arguably the most popular night of the year for families to be in the streets with their children.

 According to federal traffic data, an estimated 50 percent of all fatal motor vehicle accidents that occur on Halloween involve an alcohol-impaired driver.
 Between the years of 2008 and 2012, approximately 166 people have been killed in motor vehicle accidents on Halloween night involving a driver with a blood-alcohol level over the standard legal limit of .08 percent.

 Make matters worse for pedestrians is the fact that October 31 takes place on a Friday this year, which has police and traffic safety advocates preparing for even more inebriated drivers on the roadways.

 “People are in a big party mode from that Friday through the weekend – the drinking involved, the general climate of whimsy and fun, it can make people neglect safety,” says Robert Sinclar, spokesman for AAA in New York.
 “I put it on par with New Year’s Eve and the Super Bowl.”

 That’s right – a traffic safety expert is comparing Halloween with two of the most dangerous days of the year for pedestrians when it comes to drunken driving collisions.

 Catching Drunk Drivers Not Easy for Police